cl209/Solitaire-Peg/README.md

 Built as part of CMSC 341 (Data Structures) coursework at UMBC.
-CopyRetryClaude can make mistakes.
-Please double-check responses.